qurafi/ajv-tools/README.md

 #### Advanced

 - **ajvOptions**: Pass diferent ajv options based on the instance. use `all` to apply to all instances.
-- **resolveModule**: module -> schema map by default all exports are treated as invidual schemas, but sometimes you want custom resolution, for example:
+- **resolveModule**: module -> schema map. by default all exports are treated as individual schemas, but sometimes you want a custom resolution, for example:

     ```javascript
-    async resolveModule(module, file) {
+    async function resolveModule(module, file) {
         if (file.startsWith("routes/")) {
             /*
             Resolve from: